-Senate Republicans left Washington for the August recess without a clear path forward on health care.
-GOP leaders want to move onto other issues, while conservatives hope to revive the push to repeal the Affordable Care Act and centrists aim to bolster the law’s exchanges for next year.
+- Senate Republicans left Washington for the August recess without a clear path forward on health care.
+GOP leaders want to move on to other issues, while conservatives and the White House hope to revive the push to repeal the Affordable Care Act and centrists aim to bolster the law’s exchanges for next year.